dhirlea/contextual_sentence_classification/README.md

 Project Overview
 ========

-This repository contains code underlying the ["Contextual Sentence Classification:Detecting Sustainability Initiatives in Company Reports"](https://arxiv.org/abs/2110.03727) paper written by Dan Hirlea, Dr Marek Rei and Dr Christopher Bryant.
+This repository contains code underlying the ["Contextual Sentence Classification:Detecting Sustainability Initiatives in Company Reports"](https://arxiv.org/abs/2110.03727) paper.
 The aim of this project is to detect the precise text span of sustainability initiatives in company reports as defined by the Leonardo Centre for Sustainable Business.
 A company sustainability initiative is defined as a practical activity or set of related activities that a firm performs to tackle a societal issue.

 The code provided in this repository is divided in two parts: *data_pre_processing* and *models*. *data_pre_processing* contains 2 python scripts for downloading a set of 45 company reports, converting these into the required json format and assigning initiatives and SDGs to individual sentences.
 The code under *models* can be run as jupyter notebooks on a local machine after the project dependencies have been installed or using Google Colab (https://colab.research.google.com).
 We recommend creating separate virtual environments for *data_pre_processing*  and *models* as they require different versions of python to be installed.